 VENTURING CREW 627

-Venturing is a co-ed program of the Boy Scouts of America for young men and women of high school and college age.
+Venturing is a co-ed program of the BSA for young men and women of high school and college age.
 Venturing Crews can decide their purpose and objectives.
 Our crew primarily seeks high adventure experiences in the outdoors.
 We also do other fun things, having about one activity a month and a big trip in the summer.

 We are open to new members at any time during the year, and those who are considering joining may participate in up to two activities before making a decision.
 You can join Venturing if you are at least 13 years old and have completed eighth grade or when you turn 14.
 You can remain a Venturer until you turn 21.
 We also welcome adults of any age who need more adventure in their life.

-You can be a member of a Venturing Crew while you remain active as a Boy Scout or Girl Scout, and we also have members who have never been a scout.
-Former Boy Scouts who reached at least First Class rank can continue to advance toward Eagle Scout within the crew until they turn 18.
+You can be a member of a Venturing Crew while you remain active in Scouts BSA or as a Girl Scout, and we also have members who have never been a scout.
+Former Scout BSA who reached at least First Class rank can continue to advance toward Eagle Scout within the crew until they turn 18.
 We meet every other Sunday.